International Assassin: Critical reception

 "International Assassin" received widespread critical acclaim, with particular praise given to the episode's surreal setting, Lindelof and Cuse's script, and the performances of Theroux and Ann Dowd.
-On Rotten Tomatoes, the episode has an approval rating of 100% based on 12 reviews, with an average rating of 9.30 out of 10, with the critics' consensus stating, "The Leftovers makes a bold narrative choice in "International Assassin," an exhilarating and provocative hour of television."
+On Rotten Tomatoes, the episode has an approval rating of 100% based on 12 reviews, with an average rating of 9.30 out of 10, with the critics' consensus stating, "The Leftovers makes a bold narrative choice in "International Assassin", an exhilarating and provocative hour of television."

-Jen Chaney of The New York Times called the episode a "brain-shredding masterpiece," finding numerous parallels to 1970s films such as All the President's Men and The Clockwork Orange.
+Jen Chaney of The New York Times called the episode a "brain-shredding masterpiece," finding numerous parallels to 1970s films such as All the President's Men and A Clockwork Orange.
 Chaney cited "International Assassin" as the latest in a trend of uniquely surreal episodes of television dramas such as "Funhouse" from The Sopranos and "Far Away Places" from Mad Men, and found the episode's plot reminiscent of the episode "The Economist" from the fourth season of Lost.
 Matt Fowler of IGN gave the episode a full 10 out of 10 score, praising its sympathetic portrayal of Patti, remarking that the series turned her from "an obstacle to a nuisance to a malevolent force to a scared, traumatized, sympathetic woman who you truly feel for."
 Fowler also praised the episode's various callbacks to details from earlier in the season, such as the prehistoric opening sequence of the premiere.

 Alan Sepinwall of Uproxx also compared "International Assassin" to The Sopranos, acknowledging its potential to polarize viewers with its surreal storytelling and stylistic departures from the rest of the series.
 Sepinwall felt the episode affirmed the series' "unflinching commitment to its themes about grief, spirituality, and madness" and praised how it handled its unexpected premise.
-Libby Hill of The Los Angeles Times felt the episode's strength rested on Theroux's performance, which she named one of the finest on television.
+Libby Hill of the Los Angeles Times felt the episode's strength rested on Theroux's performance, which she named one of the finest on television.
 Hill favorably compared the episode to The Sopranos for its "intense sense of tragedy" and drew several parallels to the Aeneid.
 Joshua Alston of The A.V.
 Club gave the episode a B, naming it the series' most polarizing entry to date and considering it "easy to admire even when it's hard to like."
 Alston praised the episode's bold narrative choices, attention to detail, and performances, but was less positive about the episode's place in the series' overall narrative, remarking, "the episode serves little purpose other than to presumably rid the story of Ghost Patti, whose inclusion in this season was a questionable choice to begin with."

+In 2024, Rolling Stone listed it as the third best TV episode of all time.

 Accolades

-Damon Lindelof and Nick Cuse were nominated for the Writers Guild of America Award for Television: Episodic Drama for writing "International Assassin."
+Damon Lindelof and Nick Cuse were nominated for the Writers Guild of America Award for Television: Episodic Drama for writing "International Assassin".